Reviewing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 Analyst Ratings

-This is a summary of recent ratings and price targets for UFP Industries and West Fraser Timber, as provided by MarketBeat.
+This is a summary of current ratings and target prices for UFP Industries and West Fraser Timber, as provided by MarketBeat.

 |Sell Ratings